conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

         - {{ pin_compatible("numpy") }}

 There are more variations of this approach in the wild.
 So this is not meant to be exhaustive, but merely to provide a starting point with some guidelines.
-Please look at other recipes for more examples.
+Please look at `other recipes for more examples`_.

+.. _other recipes for more examples: https://github.com/search?q=org%3Aconda-forge+path%3Arecipe%2Fmeta.yaml+%22%5Bbuild_platform+%21%3D+target_platform%5D%22&type=code

 Rust Nightly
 ------------